 If this wasn’t enough, the Fedora repositories also include Eclipse, a fully featured and multi-language IDE.
 Eclipse is probably best known for Java, but also has a C/C++ and PHP IDE.
 You can expand its functionality even further with plugins.

 You can use either of the two distros depending on the kind of development you’re involved in.
-Both distros use openSUSE’s excellent YaST configuration tool, which helps you tailor the installation as per your requirements.
+Both distros use openSUSE’s excellent YaST configuration and installation tool, which helps you tailor the installation as per your requirements.